hyper-expanse/semantic-delivery-gitlab/README.md

 * [x] Get a list of unreleased commits using [git-raw-commits](https://www.npmjs.com/package/git-raw-commits).
 * [x] Detect commit message convention used by a project with [conventional-commits-detector](https://www.npmjs.com/package/conventional-commits-detector).
 * [x] Determine appropriate version to release, or whether to release at all, with [conventional-recommended-bump](https://www.npmjs.com/package/conventional-recommended-bump).
-* [x] Publish a [GitLab release](http://docs.gitlab.com/ce/workflow/releases.html) using [conventional-gitlab-releaser](https://www.npmjs.com/package/conventional-gitlab-releaser) through the [semantic-release-gitlab-releaser](https://www.npmjs.com/package/semantic-release-gitlab-releaser) plugin.
+* [x] Publish a [GitLab release](http://docs.gitlab.com/ce/workflow/releases.html) using [conventional-gitlab-releaser](https://www.npmjs.com/package/conventional-gitlab-releaser).
 * [x] Create an annotated [git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) on GitLab.
-* [x] Post a comment to GitLab issues closed by changes included in a release through the [semantic-release-gitlab-notifier](https://www.npmjs.com/package/semantic-release-gitlab-notifier) plugin.
+* [x] Post a comment to GitLab issues closed by changes included in a release.

 ## Installation